TheSmallBoat/fiesta/examples/ws_chat_clock/description.md

 static = "./public"
 ```

-The http gateway provides all static html by root,such as http://127.0.0.1/ equal http://127.0.0.1/index.html,that provide
+The http gateway provides all static html by root,such as http://127.0.0.1/ equal http://127.0.0.1/index.html, that provide
 by the file './public/index.html'.

 The http gateway just like a http server, so that can support all static files,such as images,css ...